Eppo-exp/eppo-docs/docs/feature-flags/flag-variations.md

 ## Boolean flags

-Boolean flags can only ever have two variants, each corresponsing to a `true` or `false` value.
+Boolean flags can only ever have two variants, each corresponding to a `true` or `false` value.
 We recommend setting boolean flags to `true` when the flag is on and `false` when the flag is off.

 ## String flags